teuben/dc2019/scripts4paper/bloopers.md

 some mistakes we (and you could) make and hopefully help you identifying a wrong path.

+Some of the issues we ran into you can find on https://github.com/teuben/dc2019/issues

 ## Notation

 Perhaps it is useful to write functional forms of the CASA procedures.
 First